codenart/codenart.github.io/_posts/4-javascript/2017-08-28-javascript-1-getting-started.md

 the tools to manipulate the HTML document, we need to see the output somewhere else;
 And the statement above will just print any thing we put between the parenthesis `()` to console window of the web browser.
-To open console window, you can press `F12` or right click on the webpage and choose `Inspect..` then choose console tab.
+To open console window, you can press `F12` or right click on the webpage and choose `Inspect..` then choose `Console` tab.

 So, let's have a closer look at our very first statement.
 It looks quite clear and understandable, right?
 We're telling the `console` window to `log` the